tranquilit/WAPT-Documentation/source/wapt-enterprise-community-comparison.rst

 .. [#f2] In the Community version, the WAPT SuperAdmin password is shared between individuals that manage the WAPT server.

+.. [#f3] A minimal volume of licences must be subscribed in order to benefit from Tranquil IT's telephone support for the daily operation of the software.
+  Additional paid support is available to help you with your WAPT packaging needs.

-.. [#f3] Windows XP does not work with Pyhton > 2.7.
+.. [#f4] Windows XP does not work with Python > 2.7.
 So a special branch of WAPT will be frozen with the last build of the WAPT agent running with 2.7.
-  This version will of course be excluded from the target of evaluation in future security certifications.
+  This version of the agent will of course be excluded from the target of evaluation in future security certifications.